samaea/expensesbotworkshop/README.md

 ### 1. Create a Bot Service Resource

- Navigate to the website www.portal.azure.com and log in with your Demo Lab credentials.
+ Navigate to the website www.portal.azure.com and log in with your Azure Demo Lab credentials.
 On the start screen, in the left upper corner, you find the button “Create a resource” (as shown in the screenshot below).

  ![Create a resource](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/1_create%20a%20resource.png)